prcore/docs/content/workflow/send-new-data/simulate-streaming/start-simulation.md

 ## Tips

-After the simulation is started, you can subscribe to the prescription results by calling the endpoint introduced in [Get Prescriptions](/workflow/get-prescriptions/) section.
+To retrieve the results of the simulation, users can subscribe to the prescription results by calling the endpoint introduced in the [Get Streaming Result](/workflow/get-prescriptions/get-streaming-result/) section.

-The simulation will be stopped when:
+It should be noted that the simulation will come to a stop under the following conditions:

-1. All simulation data is consumed.
+1. All simulation data has been consumed.
-2. The results have not been consumed for 5 minutes.
+2. Results have not been consumed within a 5-minute window.
 3. If the reading result connection is closed, the simulation will be stopped in 1 minute.
-If the connection is re-established in the timeframe, the simulation will not be interrupted.
+However, if the connection is re-established within this timeframe, the simulation will continue uninterrupted.
-4. The simulation is stopped by calling the [Stop Simulation](/workflow/send-new-data/simulate-streaming/stop-simulation/) endpoint.
+4. The simulation is stopped by calling the [Stop Streaming](/workflow/send-new-data/simulate-streaming/stop-streaming/) endpoint.